Single-Use Plastic Pledge Creates Butterfly Effect

 Sky has collaborated with its office and print supplies partner Commercial Group to eradicate single-use plastic wraps for paper used in printers and photocopiers.
 The move has caused a ripple-effect that will eradicate almost 1million plastic wraps from the supply chain per year.

 As part of its Sky Ocean Rescue environmental campaign, Sky had pledged to reduce the use of single-use plastics across the organisation.
-However, each ream of the FSC-certified paper was supplied in an environmentally friendly plastic wrap.
+However, each ream of sustainably sourced paper was supplied in an environmentally friendly plastic wrap.
 Despite the environmental credentials of the wrap, it was classified as a single-use plastic.

-Commercial Group has since briefed its paper merchant to use FSC-certified paper wrapping on all FSC-certified A3 and A4 paper that it supplies to clients across the UK.
+Commercial Group has since briefed its paper merchant to use paper wrapping on all sustainably sourced A3 and A4 paper that it supplies to clients across the UK.
 This equates to around 960,326 reams per year.
 That’s nearly 1million single-use plastic wraps per year that have been eradicated thanks to a collaborative approach between Sky and Commercial Office Supplies.